 Within four of our major locations, and as a result of local regulatory requirements, we operate our own waste water treatment plants.
 In the fifth, Scotland, we partially treat our effluent to ensure we meet the outflow parameters before discharging directly into the public sewerage system, where our waste is combined with domestic effluent and treated by Scottish Water.

-The environmental concerns differ region by region and thus, as a company with worldwide operations, our business similarly is subject to a variety of regulatory regimes and cultures.
+The environmental concerns differ region by region and thus, as a Company with worldwide operations, our business similarly is subject to a variety of regulatory regimes and cultures.
 As a consequence, we deal with environmental issues through a network of field and regional specialists operating within the business units.
 There continues to be active global cooperation between our sites, and this ensures that the many country-specific solutions we have implemented across our manufacturing facilities have now been adopted across several business units where common solutions are practical.

-All three are important to us but our major focus has been on emissions from the burning of fuels and, as such, it is a main area of commitment.
+All four are important to us but our major focus has been on emissions from the burning of fuels and, as such, it is a main area of commitment.
 We monitor and maintain our equipment and processes to reduce the impact of fuel consumption and electricity-related CO2 emissions.
 Major capital projects such as those undertaken in the US and China have incorporated the best available technologies at the design stage to minimise our emissions and energy usage per kilometre of product.